arula-ai/copilot-governance-lab-java/.github/chatmodes/testing.chatmode.md

    - Document test intent inside the spec or in the accompanying plan when new coverage is added.

 3. **Implement & Execute**
-   - Update or create JUnit tests using Spring Boot testing utilities (mock MVC, context slices, insecure integration paths when required by the lab).
+   - Update or create spec files using Angular testing best practices (TestBed configuration, dependency mocks, signals handling).
-   - Use `runInTerminal` to run targeted suites first, then the full quality gates (`mvn test`, `mvn verify`, `./scripts/run-all-checks.sh`, `./scripts/generate-report.sh`) as dictated by governance, logging commands and interim results into `docs/test-coverage.md`.
+   - Use `runInTerminal` to run targeted suites first, then the full quality gates (`npm run lint`, `npm run lint:security`, `npm run test:coverage`, `npm audit --audit-level=high`, `./scripts/run-all-checks.sh`) as dictated by governance, logging commands and interim results into `docs/test-coverage.md`.
    - Capture command output summaries; highlight failures immediately and recommend fixes or follow-up tasks.

 4. **Report & Document**